 How to get to Ibiza

 More than 7 million tourists visit Ibiza every year.
 The majority comes in via Ibiza’s only international airport (IBZ) located at Eivissa (also known as Ibiza City).
 More than fifty different airlines fly on Ibiza’s airport, including KLM, Ryan Air, Easyjet, Eurowings, Iberia, Vueling, TUI, etc. plus many private jets!
+You may want to check Skyscanner for flight possibilities and price indications.

 An alternative way to reach Ibiza is by ferry from: